Last Straw: Plot

 It is revealed that Jake's cooking job at the diner is to fund his drug addiction.
 After getting fired, he comes upon the group of teenager troublemakers and blames them for making Nancy mad enough to fire him.
 In a drug-fueled rage, he kills them all.
 He then enlists Bobby, his brother and fellow co-worker Coop to prank Nancy by scaring her, but things go awry when Nancy calls the police and Jake kills the officer to avoid being exposed as the killer of the teenagers.
 Bobby realizes the situation has gone out of control and plans to bail out.
 Edward calls Jake looking for Nancy and leaves him a message saying he always has a job at the diner.
 Unable to stop his brother's bleeding, Peter dies in Jake's arms.
 Nancy manages to break free from her restraint and then pushes Coop into the cooking oil and knocks him out.

 She sees that Jake has killed Bobby for fear he will rat him out to the police.
 Nancy's friend, Tabitha comes to the restaurant after receiving Nancy's distress call but runs away in terror after seeing Bobby's corpse.
 Nancy surprises Jake and stabs him in the back, but he overpowers her and stabs her in the side and stomach, leaving her for dead before heading home.
-Due to slabs of meat she's taped around her stomach, Nancy survives, and she tearfully admits to Bobby that the unborn child in her belly was his due to a drunken night last year between her and him.
+Due to slabs of meat she's taped around her stomach, Nancy survives, and she tearfully admits to Bobby that the unborn child in her belly was his due to a drunken night last month between her and him.

 Nancy takes the police car, drives to Jake's house and stabs him in the neck, killing him.
 Exhausted and injured, she walks out to the road and collapses on the ground.
 A flashback scene shows a conversation between Nancy and Tabitha in a car, where Nancy questions the points of everything.
 Back in the present, Edward arrives, distraught at the sight of his injured daughter, assuring her that help is on the way, as Nancy exclaims, "My baby."